Dynamic Table Overview

 • Real-time: Quickly reflects new data changes in the data warehouse, maintaining high data freshness.

-• Cost-effective: By setting reasonable refresh intervals, it balances performance and cost, achieving optimal resource utilization.
+• Cost-effective: By setting a reasonable refresh interval, you can balance performance and cost for optimal resource utilization.

-• Resource Elasticity: Lakehouse resources can be easily elastically expanded, especially advantageous when handling peak data inflows.
+• Resource elasticity: Lakehouse resources can be easily scaled elastically, which is especially advantageous when handling peak data inflows.

-• On-demand Computation: In the future, Lakehouse will achieve on-demand activation of computing resources, starting the corresponding resources only when there is data to be computed, further improving efficiency and reducing costs.
+• On-demand computation: In the future, Lakehouse will support on-demand activation of computing resources — starting resources only when there is data to compute — further improving efficiency and reducing costs.

 Application Example:

-Background: An e-commerce company wants to analyze its sales data in real-time to make quick inventory and pricing decisions.
-Data flows into the system at a high rate, requiring an efficient data processing method.
+Background: An e-commerce company wants to analyze its sales data in real time to make quick inventory and pricing decisions.
+Data flows into the system at a high rate, requiring an efficient data processing approach.

 Challenges:

-• A processing mechanism is needed that can quickly respond to data changes and maintain data freshness.
+• A processing mechanism is needed that can quickly respond to data changes and keep data fresh.

 Solution: